 Sign ups to join the 2019 - 2020 Forensics Team and the Student Congress Debate Team will be held in the fall.
 Students must sign up to be members of both teams.
 Congratulations to all students who are now Speech and Debate Team members.
+Although not officially announced, students in grades 9 - 12 may sign up now for Speech and Debate aka Forensics.

 Overall Forensics News: